By David Amoruso for Gangsters Inc.

 If found guilty, he faces two decades in the slammer.

-- Check out the Organized Crime in North America section or the Russian Mafia section on Gangsters Inc.
+- Back to the Russian Mafia section on Gangsters Inc.

 Copyright © Gangsters Inc.